skkestrel/koatl/docs/operators.md

 ## Matches-expressions

-Matches-expressions resolve to either True or False, using Python pattern matching (see [Pattern matching](match)):
+Matches-expressions resolve to either True or False, using Python pattern matching (see [Pattern matching](match)).
+When used as the condition in an if-statement, bound variables can be accessed in the then-scope:

 ```koatl
 >>> x = [1, 2, 3]